-Blanchi Roblero brings extensive experience in legislative advocacy, strategic outreach and knowledge in navigating the congressional process to Penn Hill Group.
+Blanchi Roblero is a Director at Penn Hill Group and brings extensive experience in legislative advocacy, strategic outreach and knowledge in navigating the congressional process to Penn Hill Group.
+She has a decade of policy experience and is tasked to inform, develop and advance K-12 and higher education policy.
 Previously, Blanchi served as Deputy and Acting Chief of Staff to the Office of Legislation and Congressional Affairs (OLCA) in the U.S. Department of Education (ED).
 In this role, she provided strategic advice to senior leadership in OLCA, as well as built and managed relationships with Members of Congress and other agencies.
 She also developed and implemented strategies for ED’s outreach efforts with local, State and Federal stakeholders.
 Furthermore, she managed OLCA’s role in a range of policy and funding areas, including appropriations, civil rights policy, higher education policy and other key policy issue areas.

 Additionally, Blanchi directed ED’s team for political nominations, ensuring that the Senate Health, Education, Labor and Pensions (HELP) Committee advanced President Obama’s nominees, including the confirmation of former ED Secretary John B. King.